Taxes on knowledge: The War of the Unstamped

 Stamp duty was levied on newspapers, and the first phase of the campaign was the distribution of newspapers that were unstamped, and therefore illegal.
 A central figure of this "war of the unstamped" was Henry Hetherington.
 His unstamped paper, The Poor Man's Guardian, was launched in 1831.
 It tested the boundaries of the government's willingness to enforce the duty, recruiting hundreds of paper sellers and flaunting its illegal status.
 The National Union of the Working Classes took up the attack on "taxes on knowledge"; it had an Owenite background, with the British Association for Promoting Co-operative Knowledge founded in 1829.

 The Whig government of the time faced the opinion of Lord Brougham, Lord Chancellor from 1830 to 1834, that newspapers should be available for 1d., rather than 7d.
 John Crawfurd in 1836 attempted an account of the "taxes on knowledge" total, including amounts for taxation of paper and advertisements, and postal charges.

-Act of 1836
+Stamp Duties on Newspapers Act 1836

 The "war of the unstamped" saw nearly 800 people imprisoned.
-In 1834 the stamp duty was abolished on pamphlets; and in 1836 newspaper duty was reduced to 1d., from 4d., by Thomas Spring Rice as Chancellor of the Exchequer.
+In 1834 the stamp duty was abolished on pamphlets; and in the Stamp Duties on Newspapers Act 1836 (6 & 7 Will.
+4. c.
+76) newspaper duty was reduced to 1d., from 4d., by Thomas Spring Rice as Chancellor of the Exchequer.
 On the other hand, the penalties for evasion of the duties were made more serious, and the definition of periodicals in the scope of the duty was broadened.
 The measures did not make for a cheap press or a free one.

 Figures for number of stamps issued for newspapers are: 1801 16,085,085; 1824 26,308,003; 1837 53,897,926; 1846 78,298,125.
 The year 1836 also saw the creation of the Provincial Newspaper Society, a trade association later called the Newspaper Society, which came to oppose further fiscal reform, as did The Times.